 2) Additional Glucosamine Sources

-Even if you’re giving the right dosage in supplements to your dog, it’s possible they’re getting additional glucosamine from other sources.
+Even if you’re giving the right dosage in supplements to your dog, they may be getting additional glucosamine from other sources.
 For example, some brands of kibble contain glucosamine.
-While a little bit won’t make much of a difference, too much kibble will not only make them overweight, but could lead to extra glucosamine in their body.
+While a little bit won’t make much of a difference, too much kibble will not only make them overweight but could lead to extra glucosamine in their body.
 Again, the chances of this being dangerous are extremely slim, but it’s important for optimal effectiveness that they receive the correct dosage.

 Another possible way your dog could be getting extra glucosamine is from natural food sources.
-However, you would know if this was the case, as you would be feeding them raw foods such as chicken feet, ox tails, or shellfish shells.
-These raw foods are great sources of glucosamine that are very easily absorbed by your dog’s body, but it can be tough to provide these foods to your pup every day, which is why most pet parents choose supplements.
+However, you would know if this was the case, as you would be feeding them raw foods such as chicken feet, oxtails, or shellfish shells.
+These raw foods are great sources of glucosamine that is very easily absorbed by your dog’s body, but it can be tough to provide these foods to your pup every day, which is why most pet parents choose supplements.

 So in essence, it would be quite difficult to give your dog too much glucosamine and/or chondroitin.
 While it’s important to ensure they’re receiving the correct dosage in their supplements for their weight and needs, the chances of them experiencing a toxic overdose are slim.
 So rest easy, pet parents.